TriG-Tbh/Advent-of-Code-2021/Write-Ups.md

 - now that i think about it, something similar could (or should) have been done with day 20
 - but after 24 days, i've finally made it

+Day 25:

+- after 25 days, i've finally made it to the end
+- an entire advent calendar has been completed
+- **_at last, i'm free_**

 BONUS:

 - on 12/13 i got a bonus challenge as part of a competition for discord nitro/$100 steam credit